A Review of the Best Pulse Oximeters for Hospitals

 • Warranty: 3 years on the device, 1 year for battery

-Features of Nonin Avant 9600:
+Features of Nonin Avant 9600

 • Nurse call: You can connect to a facility nurse call system to allow users to activate call nurses.

-• Powerful internal memory: This offers 115 hours of memory to record SpO2 levels and pulse rate allowing monitoring for extended times.
+• Powerful internal memory: This pulse oximeter offers 115 hours of memory to record SpO2 levels and pulse rate allowing monitoring for extended times.
 Once the memory is full, the device starts to replace the old data with the new one.
 In addition, you can download Nonin nVISION data management software to transfer recorded data for analysis.

 • Real-time and print-on-demand options: Nonin Avant 9600 allows you to connect to a computer for real-time data output or a printer for a printout.